-Depending on the achievement of units of competency, the possible qualification outcome is a MEM10119 Certificate I in Engineering & Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways.
+Depending on the achievement of units of competency, the possible qualification outcome is a MEM10119 Certificate I in Engineering (Release 2) & Statement of Attainment towards MEM20422 Certificate II in Engineering Pathways (Release 1).

 The assessment components in this course are competency based.
-This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
-Competency assessment is graded as "not yet competent" or "competent".
-In some cases, other descriptive words may be used leading up to "competent"
+Students must demonstrate they have gained the knowledge and skills of each unit of competency, to industry standards.
+Competency assessment is graded as "not yet competent" or "competent'.
+In some cases, other descriptive words may be used leading up to "competent".